The Berrics: Battle at the Berrics 12

 Battle at the Berrics 12 was announced on June 14, 2021 and for the first time will double the size of the bracket from 32 skaters, to 64.
 The theme includes 4 segments.
 Pros - Joes - Influencers - Icons.
 The finals night was held on 21 June 2022, with Sewa Kroetkov (Pro), Tyler Peterson (Joe), Jamie Griffin (Influencer) & Paul Rodriguez (Icon) being the finalists.
 Before the finals, Rodriguez tested positive for COVID-19 and was replaced by Chris Cole.
 Griffin won the tournament by defeating Peterson in the finals, with Kroetkov placing third, and Cole placing fourth.

+Battle at the Berrics 13

+Battle at the Berrics 13:Freedom took place in 2023 and was the last BATB held in the current building.
+Jamie Griffin won for a second year in a row, something that had not been done since PJ Ladd's victories.
+Nick Holt took second place and Chris Cole took fourth for the second year in a row.

 Year-by-year results

 Run & Gun

 A new contest entitled "Run & Gun" was launched in July 2013, and involves invited competitors conceiving of and filming a 60-second sequence of tricks within a 24-hour period inside the Berrics facility.
 Each competitor's time inside the Berrics is exclusive and is not shared with any of the other competitors.
 As of August 11, 2013, the competitors are Shane O'neill, Curren Caples, David Gonzalez, Billy Marks, Manny Santiago, Madars Apse, Felipe Gustavo, Evan Smith, Ishod Wair, Andrew Reynolds, Wes Kremer, Dennis Busenitz, and Torey Pudwill.

 Viewers are responsible for voting for each of the 60-second runs and the winner received US$25,000.
 A Berrics panel of judges will also award US$1,000 to the competitor who performs the best trick during their run.

 On October 21, 2013, Felipe Gustavo was revealed as the winner of the Run & Gun contest and Madars Apse won the best trick award for a "wallie jam 50-50 on the handrail".